berniemackie97/memebot-go/docs/architecture.md

 1. The paper binary loads configuration and bootstraps logging plus Prometheus metrics.
 2. A cancellable context listens for OS signals to guarantee clean shutdown.
-3. The feed streams ticks onto a buffered channel inside a goroutine.
+3. The feed streams live Binance ticks (or stub data in tests) onto a buffered channel inside a goroutine.
-4. The strategy consumes ticks synchronously, transforms them into trading signals, and emits metadata such as reasoning and timestamps.
+4. The strategy consumes ticks synchronously, transforms them into trading signals via imbalance + momentum heuristics, and emits metadata such as reasoning and timestamps.
 5. Risk checks gate the downstream execution path.
+6. The paper account validates bankroll/position limits, mutates balances on fills, and updates realised/unrealised PnL.
-6. Eligible orders are submitted through the executor, which, for now, only logs the intent but forms the seam for production exchanges.
+7. Eligible orders are submitted through the executor, which logs intent and increments metrics.

 ## Testing Philosophy

-Unit tests cover configuration loading, risk limit checks, logger behaviour, feed streaming, and the Solana client request composition.
+Unit tests cover configuration loading, risk limit checks, logger behaviour, feed streaming, paper account transitions, and the Solana client request composition.
+Strategy tests validate that the OBIMomentum heuristic emits long/short signals when data supports it.
 Integration tests focus on the paper engine wiring (ensuring ticks flow to strategies and produce orders when thresholds are met).

 As functionality hardens we will expand these suites with: